 The Stakeholder's Relationship Committee operates in terms of the provisions related thereto in the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and/or the provisions as prescribed or as may be prescribed in this regard by the Companies Act, 2013.
-During the year the Company has re-constituted the Stakeholder Relationship Committee to comply with the amended Regulation 20(2A) of the SEBI (LODR) Regulations, at their Board meeting held on 30th July 2020.
-The Committee now comprises of the following 3 Directors
+The Committee comprises of the following 3 Directors

 Mr. M.G.
-Mohan Kumar - Chairman

-Mr. S R Chandrasekara Setty
+Mohan Kumar - Chairman Mr. S R Chandrasekara Setty - Member Mrs Girija Shankar - Member